-It doesn’t really seem to be.
 If you were wearing something completely ridiculous you might be turned away but I’ve never seen anybody be turned away or heard any stories of anybody being turned away.

 I decided to ask the Royal Caribbean Cruises Facebook group this very question, the group has over 110k members to I thought this would be a good place to get an overview.
-I think the graph below speaks for itself.
+I think the data below speaks for itself.

 A whopping 200 answered ‘no’ with only ’12’ answering yes!
 63 people just answered with ‘who cares’ which suggests to me that the dress codes aren’t really respected.